AdaCore/gnatcoverage/tools/gnatcov/doctemp/analysis.rst

 ##################################

-Once a program was run and execution traces are available, |gcvcov| offers a command line interface to analyse the achieved coverage with respect to a range of possible criteria, producing reports in a variety of possible formats.
+Once a program was run and execution traces are available, |gcvcov| offers a command line interface to assess the achieved coverage with respect to a range of possible criteria, producing reports in a variety of possible formats.

 .. toctree::
    :maxdepth: 2